 Suitable for all professionals who work with children or sexual offenders, this book gives clear guidance on what one needs to know and do to ensure children are kept safe.
 It will also be of interest to students studying child protection, paedophilia and child sexual abuse within other social science disciplines.

-1. Understanding Paedophiles 2.
+@contents:1.
+Understanding Paedophiles 2.
 Paedophiles Online 3.
 Setting Up the ‘Minor Attracted Adults’ Daily Lives Project 4.
 Running the ‘Minor Attracted Adults’ Daily Lives Project 5.
 Findings from the Minor-Attracted Adults Daily Lives Research Project 6.
 Constructing and Negotiating Identities 7.
 Attraction and Fantasies 8.
 Experiences of Support 9.
 Debate and Dissent Within the Online Paedophile Community 10.
 What Stops Adults Preventing the Abuse of Children?
 11. Addressing Adult Sexual Attraction to Children

 Sarah D. Goode, a qualified occupational therapist, holds a doctorate in sociology from the University of Warwick and is Director of the Research and Policy Centre for the Study of Faith and Well-being in Communities and a Senior Lecturer in Social Care and Community Development at the University of Winchester, UK.